MITRECND/snugglefish/python/README.md

 The module facilitates searching a specified index.
 Again, provide configuration, then execute your search.

-		obj = pysnugglefish.init()
+		obj = pysnugglefish.init("/path/to/indexfile")
-		obj.index = "/path/to/indexfile"
-		obj.ngram_size = 4 # better equal the ngram_size used to generate the index!
+		obj.ngram_size = 2 # better equal the ngram_size used to generate the index!
 		bitstring = "\x41\x42\x43"
 		files_found = obj.search(bitstring)